woodruffw/screenfetch-c/README.md

 gcc -std=c99 screenfetch-c.c thread.c -o screenfetch -lpthread
 ```

-Just be sure that screenfetch-c.h is in the same directory, as it contains all of
+Just be sure that screenfetch-c.h and thread.h are in the same directory, as they contain all of the function prototypes, logos, and macros.
-screenfetch-c.c's prototypes and macros.
 If you want to be able to detect DE/WM/WM Theme/GTK information without manual mode, you will also need the scripts (chmoded to executable, of course).
 They _must_ be stored in the same directory as the screenfetch executable, or it will not be able to utilize them.
 You can also choose the install screenfetch-c's manpage, if you wish.

 ##### Removal: